Religious views on masturbation: Biblical scholarship

 Matthew 5:29–30, Matt.
 18:6–9, and Mark 9:42–48 state that, if they cause one to sin, one should tear out one's eye and cut off one's hand or foot.
 Will Deming states "The sinning by eye, hand, and foot may come from a tradition of formulaic warnings against lustful gazing (by the eye), masturbation (by hand), and adultery (by 'foot', the Hebrew euphemism for genitalia)," referencing the Niddah, specifically m.
 Nid.
 2.1 and b.
 Nid.
 13b.
 In addition to the eye, Deming argues that "the hand plays a major role in lust as well through masturbation".
 William Loader links this to the story of Origen, where perhaps Origen read "foot" and "hand" as euphemisms for penis and castrated himself.
 Loader views attaching special meanings to the body parts in these passages as over-interpretation, as these passages are mainly hyperbole.

 1 Thessalonians 4:3–4 reads: “What God wants is for you all to be holy.
 He wants you to keep away from fornication [porneia], and each of you to know how to use the body that belongs to him in a way that is holy and honorable, not giving way to selfish lust like the pagans who do not know God.”
 The Greek word porneia (πορνεία) is used in other New Testament passages such as Galatians 5:19–23 and has a general meaning of sexual immorality or unchastity.
 More generally, Paul refers to purity and contamination in 2 Corinthians 7:1.
 Some commentators view the word porneia as including masturbation, and see these passages as implicitly confirming the immorality of masturbation.
 Others disagree, holding that this passage simply condemns the pagans' then-common sexual licentiousness and promiscuity, and has no relevance to masturbation.

 Romans 1:24 and 1 Corinthians 6:10 are sometimes held to refer to masturbation, but Dedek argues that they refer to sodomy and pederasty respectively.

 1 Corinthians 7:3–5 has been held by some to allow masturbation in the context of marriage.
-Masturbation should not necessarily be a normal circumstance, but if for example sexual tension becomes unmanageable due to extended separation, Johnson states "masturbation would not counteract the divine purpose" with the consent of one's spouse.
+The passage may imply that masturbation should not necessarily be a normal circumstance, but if for example sexual tension becomes unmanageable due to extended separation, Johnson states "masturbation would not counteract the divine purpose" with the consent of one's spouse.